Karinliu/be-assessment-2/README.md

 # be-assessment-2

+## Dating website
-## The product
+The website

-The product what is made is a datingsite.
-On the site u can
+An HTML/CSS/JS prototype for "LoveStory.nl"; a datingsite for writers, made on an express.js server with an MySQL database.

 ## Installation
 Download or clone this document with the following command: